sf-wdi-22-23/modules-23/w01-controlling-the-dom/d1-homework/README.md

 1. Read our [CSS Overview](./css-overview.md) and work through the exercises.
 More in-depth CSS resources with exercises are linked at the bottom of that lesson!

 1. Inside your homework directory (`~/dev/22-homework` or `~/dev/23-homework`), make a `day1.hmtl` file.
-In that file, write three things you learned from the HTML and CSS readings.
+In that file, write three questions you have or things you learned from the HTML and CSS readings.
+Structure your list as an HTML ordered list (`ol`) with list items(`li`).
+Use CSS classes to style any questions bold.

 1. Create a `passion_project.hmtl` file inside your homework directory.
 Think of a "passion project" that you're excited to work on either as one of your formal WDI projects or after WDI.
 Write one paragraph about the project in the `passion_project.html` file.
+Use an HTML paragraph element (`p`).

 1. Watch the video [Growth Mindset](https://www.youtube.com/watch?v=pN34FNbOKXc).